 Unless you are fortunate enough to have an exceptionally unique product or service, the perceived quality and positioning of your company/brand image may be your only source of competitive advantage in your market.
 In today’s marketplace, the mere perception of what your product or service can do is very important.
 It is the brand that can form and maintain your reputation and can reflect your customer’s experience of your company.
 A brand can be defined as a unique and identifiable sign that exists to differentiate competing products or services.
 The brand has both a physical and an emotional trigger that aims to create a relationship between the customers and the product or service.
 Consistent communication with the target audience can foster this relationship.

-Given our 20 years + working with top Irish and international brands, we have consistently proven that we are a valuable strategic asset to our clients marketing and business objectives, providing a significant advantage over many of our competitors.
+Given our 20 years + working with top Irish and international SME/Corporate and Pharma/FMCG brands, we have consistently proven that we are a valuable strategic asset to our clients marketing and business objectives, providing a significant advantage over many of our competitors.

 Brand Naming Service

-There is one reason to contemplate changing a company name: if you can make more money by doing it.
-This decision is not taken lightly and Artefact will guide you through the naming and decision process.
-The are distinct advantages to having a professional brand naming company handle the naming of your business or product naming.
+If you are producing a new product or service, then it is likely it will need a memorable and appropriate name.
+Artefact will guide you through the naming and decision process.
+The are distinct advantages to having a professional brand naming company handle the naming of your business or product brand.
 Great names are the cheapest form of marketing.
 Word-of-mouth communicates brand ideas more efficiently than any advertising campaign.
-With over 12-years of naming experience, brand naming specialists within Artefact understand how communicate your branding strategy through a memorable name.

-As part of our naming services, we screen all names against potential trademark conflicts, domain names searches, before presenting recommendations to clients.
+As part of our naming services, we screen all names against potential trademark conflicts, implement comprehensive domain names searches, before presenting recommendations to clients.